TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 Expressly, are considered as cases of force majeure or fortuitous event, in addition to those usually retained by the jurisprudence of the French courts and tribunals, the following cases: blocking of electronic communications, out of control of Web3 Digital Wallet, and any other case beyond the control. of Web3 Digital Wallet preventing the normal performance of the obligations arising from the Contract.

-Any case of force majeure affecting the performance of the obligations resulting from these T & Cs and in particular the access or use of the service by the user will suspend, from its date of occurrence, the execution of these T & Cs.
+Any case of force majeure affecting the performance of the obligations resulting from these Terms and Conditions and in particular the access or use of the service by the user will suspend, from its date of occurrence, the execution of these Terms and Conditions.
 From this date, and despite the case of force majeure, Web3 Digital Wallet will endeavor to the extent possible:

 * to inform the user of the existence of this case of force majeure;
 * to restore access, even degraded, to the service;